JohnWejin/test1/bash/cheatsheet.rst

 FEDGEN Testbed Layout
 --------------------

 The FEDGEN Cloud Testbed is a federation made up of four (4) interconnected computing node located at Covenant University, Landmark University, Afe Babalola University, and UGLPA University in Democratic Republic of Congo (DRC).
 Each computing node/region consists of six (6) Dell Powered Edge R740 and R750 servers.
 In a typical workflow, users get connected to their FEDGEN cloud testbed resource through ssh.
-This HPC layout is in the diagram below.
+The Testbed layout is shown in the diagram below.

 |FEDGEN HPC Flow|